UKPLab/CARE/README.md

 ### Minimum Requirements
 Both environments are tested with a clean Ubuntu 20.04 LTS Installation (minimal installation).

-For development run you will need a disk space at least of ~16 GB in total.\
-Also the docker container of elastic search needs at least 2GB of RAM!

 For production building you should have at least 4GB of RAM to run all containers in parallel.